AdaFold: Adapting Folding Trajectories of Cloths via Feedback-loop Manipulation: Implementation Details

 \subsection{Half folding task}

 \textbf{Overview:} We consider the half folding task proposed in~~\cite{garcia2020benchmarking}.
-In this task, the agent controls a square or rectangular cloth placed approximately in the centre of the environment at the beginning of each episode.
+In this task, the agent controls a square or rectangular cloth placed approximately in the center of the environment at the beginning of each episode.
 We assume the agent starts from a grasped state, while the objective is to fold the cloth in half by aligning the corners. \\ \textbf{Success Criteria:} We evaluate the success of the folding execution by computing the 2D intersection over union (IoU) between the two halves of the cloth as described in Section~\ref{sec:optimization}.
-We use it as a reference for the bottom half of the points observed at time $t=0$ as throughout the manipulation, the bottom half will be occluded.
+As the bottom half of the cloth will be occluded in later stages of the manipulation, we use as a reference the points observed at time $t=0$.